 When was the last time you had an ice cream soda?

-Check out the recipe below, from QVC’s David Venable, which is more layered than most.
+Today’s recipe, from QVC’s David Venable, is more layered than most.

 A typical strawberry float is made with strawberry soda pop and two scoops of strawberry ice cream, with an optional garnish of whipped cream and a whole strawberry.

-Pre-bottled soda times, at soda fountains, soda water from the fountain tap and strawberry syrup from a pump were used to create the strawberry sodas.
+Before the general availability around 1900-1910†, people got their refreshing soft drinks at soda fountains.
+Soda water from the fountain tap and strawberry syrup from a pump were used to create the strawberry sodas.

 But the most essential ingredient is strawberry ice cream!